 We then added the top.
 We purchased a 6’ spruce pine board.
 These come already cut and with a smooth, sanded finish.
 They also stain very well too.
 We cut the board down to a 4’ piece which is what we needed for the top.

 I sanded the entire hutch top very lightly, just enough to “rough up” so the paint would adhere.
-I then cleaned the piece with TSP cleaner.
+The piece was cleaned with vinegar and water.

 I painted my furniture feet using the same technique as well.
-I used mason jars to hold the feet while I painted them.
-See how they fit nicely on top of the jars?
+See how I used mason jars to hold the feet while I painted them?
+They fit nicely on top of the jars.
 This allowed me to spin the jar to paint the entire foot without ever touching them.
 Pretty neat huh?

 After distressing, I used my tacky paper and removed all the sanding dust.
 I decided to add some antique wax to the piece.
-(Note: Normally I add polycrylic before applying glaze to keep it from soaking in to the paint color, but in this case, I wanted it to.
+(Note: Normally I add Polycrylic before applying glaze to keep it from soaking into the paint color, but in this case, I wanted it to.
 I wanted the worn, old feel).
-I applied the glaze lightly, working in small areas and removing any access glaze.
-I did not use a top coat on top of the glaze because it is not necessary.
+The glaze was applied by working in small areas and removing any wiping away any access glaze.
+I did not use a topcoat on top of the glaze because it is not necessary.